 Today I had to shop for vegetables for this soup because I am on a liquid/soft diet due to jaw surgery.
 So my goal has been to eat healthy.
 So I picked up all produce, came home and decided to start a potato soup.
 Wait until you see what I put in this soup?
 It is so nutritious and full of vitamins.

 Chop up tomatoes and celery and add to large soup pot.
 Turn on low and let it simmer until veggies get soft.
-Add the spinach and all spices, salt and pepper and continue to simmer until all is soft.

 This is an easy soup to make and you can make it to your own preferences.
 I happen to love sweet potatoes, so I use more than the recipe calls for.
 Also, I add my turmeric a little at a time.
 You can also use more chicken broth.

 Super easy, great-tasting soup, especially good in the fall and winter months.

 Take leftover rice and break it up with a fork.
 Add frozen peas and canned tomatoes cut in small pieces.
 Cover with water or chicken broth or vegetable broth.

 Mix together potatoes, celery, onion, water, and chicken bouillon cube.
 Add salt and pepper to personal tastes.
 Heat in large covered pan on the stove for 15-20 minutes.

 Boil all veggies in sea salt and water until soft.
 Drain water.
 Add olive oil and puree veggies with a blender or a hand blender, adding enough broth to get to your desired consistency.
 (I like mine a little thinner than applesauce.)

 I remembered someone posted a recipe for making your own vegetable broth by saving all vegetable scraps in a Ziploc bag and store it in the freezer.
 I was the one who posted my recipe for Kibbutz Israeli Vegetable Salad.